apiobuild/platform/content/blog/how-to-add-options-to-products.md

 1. Color Name: Just enter a color (i.e. red, blue, black, etc.) You can refer to [this list](https://htmlcolorcodes.com/color-names/) to find names for more specific colors (i.e. lightskyblue, olive, and more).
 2. Hex Code: Enter the 6-digit code with # sign.
 For example, #556B2F for olive.

+### Step 2: Group Same Products Together

+You also need one additional field to indicate which products should be grouped together.

 #### option:name

-This field indicates how the products are grouped together.
-For example, a t-shirt comes with two colors - white and yellow.
-The `option:name` column for these two rows has to be the same (t-shirt), so the system can identify these *two products* are actually *two options of the same product*.
+Group the same kind products together by inputing the same value in this field.
+For example, a sun dress comes with two colors - white and yellow.
+The `option:name` fields for these two rows have to be the same, which are `dress`, so the system can identify these *two products* are actually *two options of the same product*.

 *Remember to follow the same rule of `name` field - unique name/id contains only dashes, underscores, and alphanumeric.
 No space is allowed.*

 ## Example: A Clothing Store